 What about an accounts audit trail, steps to completion of a contract, or links in a supply chain?
 New business applications for Distributed Ledger Technology (DLT) are being explored.

 Ethereum was developed in 2015 and is a simple way to build special systems called “distributed apps” or “Dapps”.
 Another variation – permissioned ledgers – combines all the benefits of a blockchain with essential commercial confidentiality.

 You may not be aware when an underlying system starts using DLT but you will see some changes.

-Blockchain technology could benefit your business in numerous ways.
+Blockchain technology could benefit your small business in numerous ways.

 Improved cash flow

 Smart contracts created by a DLT system can make immediate automatic payment of invoices as soon as a transaction is completed.
 Rather than waiting for several layers of authorisation when the invoice is issued, everyone from the supplier to the project manager to the quality controller can see what is required and sign off as the work happens.
 Once everything is complete, the transaction block closes and a payment can be triggered automatically.